SeminarAGAG/SeminarAGAG.github.io/index.md

 ## Seminar on Arithmetic Geometry and Algebraic Groups

 This seminar is focusing on various research topics in arithmetic geometry with special regard to algebraic groups, homogeneous spaces and related structures or problems.

-Normally, two online talks (via Zoom) are expected to be scheduled per month.
+Normally, one or two online talks are expected to be scheduled per month.
 The date and time of each talk will be flexibly arranged according to the speaker's convenience.

+The online talks are usually run via the software Voov (or Tencent meeting in China mainland).
+Please read the [instrunctions](https://seminaragag.github.io/VoovInstructions.pdf) on downloading and using Voov here.

 If you want to receive annoucements of the seminar talks, please email one of the organizers.